Book Three / 14

 I, on the other hand, would see in each of them only a nameless face that was one of hundreds.
 Each individual to me would be a blur, indistinguishable at that stage from any of the others being processed through orientation.
 But among those seven-hundred blurred individuals were the sixteen we would eventually select to be seated as jurors on this trial.
 The sixteen with whom I would spend five grueling months, and for whose mental and emotional health I would be responsible through one of the most traumatic trials a juror can experience in our state.
 And though there was no way on that first day, or for another three months, that I could know which of the seven-hundred were the sixteen I would come to know so intimately, they were all there that day, somewhere among that group.

-Every moment I had to be aware that someone who would ultimately be on the jury could be talking to me or asking a question.
+Every moment I had to be aware that someone who would ultimately be on the jury could be talking to me, or asking me a question.
 Could be observing me and forming some general opinion about the integrity of the institution.
 And I wanted that opinion to be positive.
 The judge and I needed for the opinion to include an assessment that, as the representative of the court, I would be professional with them and kind.
 Mostly, we needed for them to trust me and rely on me for the support I could offer.